kuberlab/docs/docs/Projects/Working With Projects.md

 # Working with sources
 A project requires data sources to be configured for training data, model source code, results and checkpoints.
 You can configure all data sources in the "SOURCES" tab and mount it to different Tasks or to specific Project components like Jupyter or Tensorboard.
 We support the following data source types:

 * GIT: Git repository.
-You can connect you GitHub, GitLab or BitBucket account or use any other git server with your KuberLab account.
+You can connect you GitHub, GitLab or BitBucket account or use any other git server with your Kibernetika account.
 * NFS: External network file system that supports the NFS protocol.
-* Cluster Storage: Storage attached to your cluster by your administrator (in case of a local cluster), or provided by the Kuberlab service.
+* Cluster Storage: Storage attached to your cluster by your administrator (in case of a local cluster), or provided by the Kibernetika service.
 See [Cluster Storage](/Resources/Clusters.md) for details.
 * S3 Bucket: Storage that uses your S3 bucket as a data source.

-When you create a project using either the recommended templates, or a tutorial or sample from the KuberLab catalog, the required sources are automatically created for you.
+When you create a project using either the recommended templates, or a tutorial or sample from the Kibernetika catalog, the required sources are automatically created for you.
 To add new storage or edit the existing entries, click on the "SOURCES" tab in the Project screen.
 ![](../img/project/storage-1.png)

 Configuration: